oremaz/bench_research_ml_project/ml_pipeline/pipelines_torch/README.md

 ### Tabular (`ss_models.py`)
 - `SemiSupervisedTabular`: Wraps any registry model, reusing the shared pseudo-label or Mean Teacher implementations with optional Gaussian-noise augmentation hooks.
 - Designed to operate with the augmentation utilities in `augmentations.py` for minority-class oversampling or consistency regularization.

 ---

-## Tabular Augmentations (`augmentations.py`)
-- `MGS_GRF_Augmentor`: Calls the official mixed-type oversampling implementation (requires cloning `artefactory/mgs-grf` or setting `MGS_GRF_REPO`).
-- `TabEBMGenerator`: Interfaces with the official TabEBM energy-based sampler (set `TABEBM_REPO` if the repo lives elsewhere).

-Each class operates on NumPy arrays and can be injected into pipelines or SSL routines as needed.

----